adr1enbe4udou1n/blog/content/posts/03-build-your-own-docker-swarm-cluster-part-2/index.md

 And that's it !
 You should now quickly ssh to these servers easily by `ssh sw`, `ssh sw-worker-01`, `ssh sw-runner-01`, `ssh sw-data-01`, which will be far more practical.

 {{< alert >}}
-Note as I only use the `sw.mydomain.cool` as unique endpoint for ssh access to all internal server, without need of external SSH access to servers different from `manager-01`.
+Note as I only use the `sw.mydomain.rocks` as unique endpoint for ssh access to all internal server, without need of external SSH access to servers different from `manager-01`.
 It's known as SSH proxy, which allows single access point for better security perspective by simply jumping from main SSH access.
 {{< /alert >}}

 ## The firewall 🧱